-International Cleantech Network covers a number of areas and solutions in the cleantech context, all which can contribute to creating environmental, social and economical solutions to many of the challenges we are facing today.
-ICN has proven to be a leading solutions provider within the following sectors: Smart Cities, Energy, and Environmental Technologies.
+Together, the cleantech cluster members of the International Cleantech Network represent all areas of cleantech.
+The provided technologies contribute to creating environmental, social and economical solutions to many of the challenges we are facing today.
+ICN has proven to be a leading solutions provider within the following sectors: Environmental Technologies, Sustainable Energy & Energy Efficiency, and Smart Cities.

 Dealing with greenhouse gas emissions has a strong political backing in which the cleantech sector will provide the innovations and solutions.
 These technologies and services include carbon sequestering, emission trading, and waste management.
 The ICN clusters who have a focus in these areas include CLEAN.